Here’s an overview of the best hikes, the most interesting places to visit and fun things to do around Bishkek in one day.

 Ala Archa is an alpine National Park in the Tian Shan mountains, about 40km south of Bishkek.
 If you’re looking for some fun (hiking) adventures but you don’t want to go too far from the capital city, then Ala Archa is the place-to-be!

 It’s a very popular destination, not only for travelers but also for locals.
 On a sunny day, especially during weekends and holidays, many locals living in Bishkek will escape the noise and smog of the city by going on a day trip to Ala Archa for a picnic or a small hike in this beautiful national park.

 The best part of Ala Archa is that there are many hiking trails and even if you’re not in the best shape and/or want to have a relaxing day in nature without too much physical effort, you don’t have to walk very far to enjoy the beauty of the gorges, forests and river banks.

 If you’re up for a bigger hike, you can choose between 3 marked trails:

 - You can start with hiking to the Ak-Sai waterfall (about 2 hours).

-- If you want to go further, follow the trail left from the waterfall to hike towards the Ak-Sai glacier.
+- If you want to go further, follow the trail right from the waterfall to hike towards the Ak-Sai glacier.
 Being able to hike to the glacier and back in one day will depend on how early you start and how fast you are.
 This hike might be better if you take 2 days but you could still reach the Ratsek Hut (3350m high, 3 to 4 hours walking from the start of the trail) that very same day.